magwenelab/Self-Filamentation_B3502_progeny/README.md

 * VCF_parse_to_DF.ipynb

-Parsing of variant call file (VCF) to dataframes and csv files (depths, allele ratios, genotypes, and informational columns).
+Parsing of variant call file (VCF) to dataframes and csv files (depths, allele ratios, genotypes, and informational columns) gzipped and stored in ./GENOTYPE/DP, ./GENOTYPE/AF, ./GENOTYPE/GT, and./GENOTYPE/INFO directories (respectively).

 * Plot_depth_allelic_depth_ratio.ipynb

-Generates diagnostic plots exploring variant depth and allelic ratios.
+Generates diagnostic plots exploring variant depth and allelic read depth ratios.
+An example figure is for the strain A01 is: ./FIGURES/DEPTHPLOTS/A01.png.

 * Preproscess_phenotype.ipynb